CastielWong/MVP/Python/Syntax/generic/intermediate.md

 print(comp_dict)    # {1: 1, -9: 81, 10: 100, 3: 9, -5: 25}
 ```

-Given a new source s∗, we would like to infer a semantic model m∗ and an attribute mapping function φ∗ such that δ∗ = (s∗,m∗,φ∗) maximizes the precision and recall between the semantic model m∗ and the gold standard semantic model m† of the new data source s∗.
-Given a new source s∗, we would like to infer a semantic model m∗ and an attribute mapping function φ∗ such that δ∗ = (s∗, m∗, φ∗) maximizes the precision and recall between the semantic model m∗ and the gold standard semantic model m† of the new data source s∗.

 ## Generator
 Generator functions are a special kind of function that return a laze iterator.
 For instance, when open a file, a generator would loop through each line then yields each row, other than read all lines and return as a whole.